Wright brothers: Public showing

 The French public was thrilled by Wilbur's feats and flocked to the field by the thousands, and the Wright brothers became world famous.
 Former doubters issued apologies and effusive praise.
 L'Aérophile editor Georges Besançon wrote that the flights "have completely dissipated all doubts.
-Not one of the former detractors of the Wrights dare question, today, the previous experiments of the men who were truly the first to fly ..."
-(Note: L'Aerophile, August 11, 1908, quoted in Crouch (2003).)
+Not one of the former detractors of the Wrights dare question, today, the previous experiments of the men who were truly the first to fly ...".
 Leading French aviation promoter Ernest Archdeacon wrote, "For a long time, the Wright brothers have been accused in Europe of bluff ...
 They are today hallowed in France, and I feel an intense pleasure ... to make amends."
-(Note: L'Auto, August 9, 1908, quoted in Crouch (2003).)

 On October 7, 1908, Edith Berg, the wife of the brothers' European business agent, became the first American woman passenger when she flew with Wilbur – one of many passengers who rode with him that autumn, (Note: The first woman passenger was Thérèse Peltier on July 8, 1908, when she made a flight of 656 ft with Léon Delagrange in Milan, Italy.) including Griffith Brewer and Charles Rolls.
 Wilbur also became acquainted with Léon Bollée and his family.
 Bollée was the owner of an automobile factory where Wilbur would assemble the Flyer and where he would be provided with hired assistance.
 Bollée and his wife would fly that autumn with Wilbur.
 Madame Carlotta Bollée had been in the latter stages of pregnancy when Wilbur arrived in Le Mans in June 1908 to assemble the Flyer.
-She was fluent in Greek, French and English and translated the technical discussions between Wright and her husband.
+She was fluent in Greek, French, and English, and translated the technical discussions between Wright and her husband.
 Wilbur promised her that he would make his first European flight the day her baby was born which he did, August 8, 1908.
 He became Elizabeth Bollée's godfather.

 Orville followed his brother's success by demonstrating another nearly identical Flyer to the United States Army at Fort Myer, Virginia, starting on September 3, 1908.
 On September 9, he made the first hour-long flight, lasting 62 minutes and 15 seconds.
 On the same day he took up Frank P. Lahm as a passenger, and then Major George Squier three days later.

 The Fort Myer crash.
-Photo by C.H.
-Claudy.
+Photo by C. H. Claudy.

 On September 17, Army lieutenant Thomas Selfridge rode along as his passenger, serving as an official observer.
 A few minutes into the flight at an altitude of about 100 ft, a propeller split and shattered, sending the Flyer out of control.
 Selfridge suffered a fractured skull in the crash and died that evening in the nearby Army hospital, becoming the first airplane crash fatality.
 Orville was badly injured, suffering a broken left leg and four broken ribs.
 Twelve years later, after he suffered increasingly severe pains, X-rays revealed the accident had also caused three hip bone fractures and a dislocated hip.